espressif/esp-jumpstart/docs/en/rst/networkconfig.rst

    #.
 Finally, it will deinitialise any components (SoftAP, BLE, HTTP
       Server etc) that were required by the unified provisioning mechanism.
-This ensures that this point onward there is almost no memory overhead from the unified provisioning module.
+This ensures once provisioning is complete there is almost no memory overhead from the unified provisioning module.

 -  If a Wi-Fi network configuration was found in NVS, we directly start the Wi-Fi station interface using *wifi\_init\_sta()*.